wmeints/fairlearn-demo/README.rst

   Your model could fail to work well for some groups of users with a particular skin color.

 * **Allocation**
-  Another interesting sample, you're building a credit card scoring model.
+  For example, you're building a credit card scoring model.
 It's used to allocate a creditcard to customers.
   The model could deny creditcards more often for one group of users than it will for other groups.

 What does this demo demonstrate?